“The practice of art is a psychological activity”

 Creative work is meaningful and can also be difficult to sustain.

-Most artists I work with experience periods of self-doubt, anxiety, financial stress, and difficulty staying connected to their practice in a way that aligns with their values and adapts to changing lives.
+Many artists experience periods of self-doubt, anxiety, financial stress, creative blocks, grief, burnout, or difficulty staying connected to their practice in a way that feels alive and aligned with their values.

-I’ve provided therapy to artists across multiple disciplines, including actors, directors, visual artist, musicians and singers, and writers at various stages in their careers and practices.
+I have provided therapy to artists across multiple disciplines, including actors, directors, visual artists, musicians, singers, and writers at various stages in their careers and creative lives.

-Therapy can provide a consistent and caring space to work through existing challenges and habitual patterns.
+Therapy can provide a consistent and caring space to explore the emotional, relational, practical, and psychological challenges that can shape an artist’s life and work.

-As both a licensed therapist and an active visual artist, I understand the joys and common pitfalls of an artist's life.
-My background in the arts shapes how I understand therapy as something that unfolds over time, often in new and surprising ways.
+As both a licensed therapist and active visual artist, I understand the joys and pitfalls of a creative life.
+My background in the arts shapes how I understand therapy as a process that unfolds over time, often in unexpected and surprising ways.

-Access to mental health care can be financial challenging for many artists.
-I offer sliding scale pricing to those who cannot afford my full fee.
+Access to mental health care can be financially challenging for many artists.
+I offer sliding scale pricing for those who cannot afford my full fee.

 Schedule a free 20-minute phone call to talk about working together.

-There are multiple arts organizations that provide additional resources and short-term financial support for mental health services.
-Here are a few:
+There are several arts organizations that may provide additional resources, referrals, or short-term financial support for mental health services.
+Availability and eligibility may vary.

 Artists at Risk Connection